 - 1. Review the technology handbook with your child/children. - 2.
 Sign the Agreement Form and Acceptable Use Contract. - 3.
-Monitor student use and ensure proper care of the device at home by setting rules/expectations for use. - 4.
-Ensure the return of the issued device and all accessories when the student returns to school after teleschooling, or at the end of each school year or before withdrawal from school. - 5.
-Establish timeframes for using the device: determine when and how long it is reasonable for your child to use his or her device. - 6.
-Personal information: discuss what personal information your child should share online. - 7.
-Digital citizenship: discuss how to treat others with respect in cyberspace. - 8.
-Location: consider allowing the device to be used in a common area so you can monitor your child.
+In the event that devices need to be taken home: - Monitor student use and ensure proper care of the device at home by setting rules/expectations for use. - Ensure the return of the issued device and all accessories when the student returns to school after teleschooling, or at the end of each school year or before withdrawal from school. - Establish timeframes for using the device: determine when and how long it is reasonable for your child to use his or her device. - Personal information: discuss what personal information your child should share online. - Digital citizenship: discuss how to treat others with respect in cyberspace. - Location: consider allowing the device to be used in a common area so you can monitor your child.